nicolasthy/nicolasthy.github.io/_posts/2018-02-20-codiko-mobile.markdown

 At that time I was not yet graduated and had a paper to write.
 My subject was about React and how React Native could be an interesting solution for companies willing to extend their website to mobile platforms.
 I had already read a lot about the subject but I needed a real-life example.
 I did work on some random projects but it was mainly "To-Do"-like projects.
 This was my first real React Native project.

+Here are a few challenges we had to meat during the development:

 * How to connect our API to the app;
 * How to setup a custom oAuth (I was used to connect to Google which is far more easier given all the components already available by the community);
 * Implement a new, more user-friendly UI;
-* Take advantage of the current website React code;
+* Take advantage of the current website's React code;
 * Publish a React Native app.

 We were also working on a new version of PermiGo's website and couldn't work a 100% on this mobile app: we fixed our schedule to be 90% on PermiGo and 10% on Codiko Native.
 In order to increase the available time to work on it, we had to prove that React Native was the best solution for us in terms of performance, ease of use and time spent working on it.